 At your first visit, your therapist will look at your leg and see how well your knee bends, straightens, and moves.
 They'll also see if:

 - It hurts when you move your lower leg back and forth

 - It’s hard to stand on one leg

 - You have weak muscles in the front and back of your thigh, which support the knee

-To figure out your trouble spots, he may ask you to hop on one leg or take a short walk on a treadmill.
-He may recommend you use crutches, a walker, or wear special shoes to prevent falls at home while you recover.
+To figure out your trouble spots, they may ask you to hop on one leg or take a short walk on a treadmill.
+They may recommend you use crutches, a walker, or wear special shoes to prevent falls at home while you recover.

 After the First Visit

 You'll start to work on making your leg muscles stronger, which takes some of the stress off your knee and cut your pain.
 Your therapist will give you exercises to do at home and show you how to practice them safely.

 Strength training exercises are a key part of the PT workout.
 For instance, you may need to do some of these moves:

 - Hamstring curls